 Pennsylvania law, including the new Paul Miller’s Law, protects people more by requiring all drivers to follow specific rules.
 Our lawyers know how to use local laws and state vehicle statutes to develop strong cases against distracted drivers.
 When phone data shows that people were breaking the law during a crash, it is typically easier to prove culpability because there are explicit rules against texting while driving.

-However, Pennsylvania’s laws regarding digital evidence that can be used in court require that phone records, social media posts, and other digital evidence be authenticated in certain ways.
-Our car crash attorneys know these technological criteria and work with qualified digital forensics professionals who can properly verify evidence so it can be used in court.
+However, Pennsylvania’s laws governing digital evidence used in court require that phone records, social media posts, and other digital evidence be authenticated in specific ways.
+Our car crash attorneys are familiar with these technological criteria and work with qualified digital forensics professionals to properly verify evidence for use in court.

-What Insurance Companies Do to Fight Distracted Driving Claims
+What Do Insurance Companies Do to Fight Distracted Driving Claims?

 Insurance firms have devised innovative ways to fight claims of distracted driving.
 They commonly say that people use their devices before or after accidents instead of during essential times, or that using them hands-free isn’t a distraction.
 Some insurance companies even engage their digital experts to question how phone records are read or say that using a device for a short time couldn’t have caused the disaster.

-Munley Law fights these strategies by using accurate timeframes to show that there was a distraction during the collision.
+Munley Law fights these strategies by using accurate timeframes to show that a distraction occurred during the collision.
 We also prepare for insurance company challenges by working with qualified specialists who can explain how different sorts of gadget use affect driving, even when it’s only for a short time.

 Since these cases of inattentive driving are so complicated, they require lawyers with specific skills.
 General automobile accident lawyers generally don’t have the time or money to fight these technical issues, which can lead to lower payouts or losing cases even when there is clear proof of negligence.

-More Damages in Cases of Distracted Driving in Allentown
+What Conditions Impact the Damages Awarded in Cases of Distracted Driving in Allentown?

 Special conditions often determine the amount of money awarded in distracted driving crashes.
 Distracted driving is a purposeful choice to do something harmful, unlike mechanical breakdowns or weather-related accidents.
 This could lead to higher damage awards.